U.S. billionaire Commisso buys Italy's Fiorentina

-(Reuters) - Billionaire Rocco Commisso has bought Italian Serie A soccer club ACF Fiorentina from the Della Valle family, his U.S. cable company Mediacom Communications announced on Thursday.
+(Reuters) - American billionaire Rocco Commisso has bought Italian Serie A soccer club ACF Fiorentina from the Della Valle family, his U.S. cable company Mediacom Communications announced on Thursday.

-Reuters had earlier reported that the deal was valued at around 160 million euros ($180 million), according to a source.
+Deal terms were not disclosed but Reuters had earlier reported that the deal was valued at around 160 million euros ($180 million).

 Italian-born Commisso, who also owns U.S. soccer club New York Cosmos and is the chairman and CEO of Mediacom, made a failed offer last year to buy a controlling stake in AC Milan.